-Although these radio’s are not in my collection anymore, I decided to keep the whole post in my website.
+Although these radio’s, like a R3 receiver and a RS20 transmitter, are not in my collection anymore, I decided to keep the whole post in my website.
 This because a lot of documentation and pictures is in it.
 Probably people can make their advantage of it.

 This equipment was used by the Navy (Kriegs Marine), often on small ships.

 Also it was also in use by the German Abwehr and even by the Wehrmacht in bunkers.

 The receiver type R 3 was used in combination with a small transmitter called RS 20, but also with the transmitter Lo40K39f.
 Frequency covering for the the R 3 is 2 Mc-25 Mc.
 The tubes inside the receiver are all different and are also called: “Stahlhelm Rohre”.
 It has a build in power supply for 110 120 or 220 volts and a vibrator supply for low voltages like 12 or 24 volts.